tolauwae/phd-thesis/src/preamble/acknowledgements.typ

 In fact I want to thank _Jonas Sys_ here too, as the other new TOPL member.
 The last year at the lab has been so rewarding with the arrival of our two latest members, and I am sure that the lab will produce a lot of fantastic research in the next few years thanks to Jonas and Maarten.

-//I wish to thank my other international collaborators, _Francisco Ferreira Ruiz_ and _Anthony Clark_, for their interest in the WARDuino project.
+I wish to thank _Francisco Ferreira Ruiz_ for providing the hardware that enabled the research on multiverse debugging in @chap:multiverse.

 // Collega's: Jonathan, Charlotte, Niko, Steven, Jorg en anderen I want to thank my past and present colleagues at WINST (formerly TWIST) for making the office really a joyful place to be.